 Institutional investors General rule for unit class designations without a numerical suffix: 10,000,000.00 in the currency of the respective unit class.
 Semi-institutional investors General rule for unit class designations without a numerical suffix: 2,000,000.00 for investments in the currency of the respective unit class.
-Numerical suffixes for semi-institutional and institutional investorsA numerical suffix added to the unit class designation indicates the minimum investme semi-institutional investors in millions of the currency of the respective
+Numerical suffixes for semi-institutional and institutional investors A numerical suffix added to the unit class designation indicates the minimum investment applicable for semi-institutional and institutionalinvestors in millions of the currency of the respective unit class.